 The first question you ask before you sign the retainer is almost always:

-"how much do you charge up front?"
+"how much do you charge upfront?"

 The answer is that Ehline Law Firm is contingency fee-based.
 In other words, you pay no attorneys’ fees up-front.
 And even then, we never get a fee at all unless we recover for you.
 Yes, you heard correct, you owe us no charge unless we get you an outcome for your accident.

-What is a Contingency Fee Lawyer?
+What Is A Contingency Fee Lawyer?

 A contingency fee lawyer is a member of the bar who works on a no recovery no fee retainer contract.
 It is also called a conditional fee agreement or "CFA."
-Typically, you get a free initial consultation from a lawyer.
+Typically, you get a free initial consultation from a lawyer near you.
 Mostly, the plaintiff's personal injury lawyers use this type of fee structure.
 Once you get a free consultation, you get an opportunity to seek a second opinion.

 Afterward, once satisfied, the consumer signs the fee agreement.